Den999/GameStateMachine/README.md

 - Lightweight and have NO dependecies.
 - Supports custom game states.
 You can create them!
 - Easy to use and safe (no scene setup, all you need will be created automatically at runtime)
-- No singletons and static classes.
+- NO singletons and static classes.

 ## Basic usage:
 ```csharp